 The double or triple glazed windows are designed to prevent heat from escaping through windows to the cold outdoors and vice versa.
 Components that make a window energy-efficient are low-E glass, double/triple glazing, U-value window frames, good weather seals, and good window energy ratings.

 Benefits of Energy-Efficient Windows

-Following are the benefits of installing energy-efficient windows:
+Following are the benefits of having energy-efficient windows installed:

 2) Eco-friendly: As the name suggests, energy-efficient windows keep indoors at a comfortable temperature without the need for external heating or cooling systems.
 This results in lower energy usage.
 That’s how they make your home much more eco-friendly.